Codoc-os/django-opensearch-dsl/docs/settings.md

 Default: `4096`

 Size of the chunk used when indexing data.
-Can be overriden by setting `queryset_pagination` inside `Document`' s [`Django` subclass](document.md).
+Can be overridden by setting `queryset_pagination` inside `Document`' s [`Django` subclass](document.md).

+## `OPENSEARCH_DSL_AUTOSYNC`

+Default: `True`

+Set to `False` to globally disable auto-syncing.

+See [Autosync](document.md#autosync) for more information.

+The autosync operations can be customized using [`OPENSEARCH_DSL_SIGNAL_PROCESSOR`](settings.md#opensearch_dsl_signal_processor) setting.

 ## `OPENSEARCH_DSL_SIGNAL_PROCESSOR`

+Default: `django_opensearch_dsl.signals.RealTimeSignalProcessor`.

 This (optional) setting controls what SignalProcessor class is used to handle Django’s signals and keep the indices up-to-date.
-Default to `django_opensearch_dsl.signals.RealTimeSignalProcessor`.
+While some builtin choices are provided, you can also define your own by subclassing `django_opensearch_dsl.signals.BaseSignalProcessor`.

-Valid choices are:
+Builtin choices are:

 * `django_opensearch_dsl.signals.RealTimeSignalProcessor`

-Operation are processed synchronously as soon as the signal is emitted.
+Operations are processed synchronously as soon as the signal is emitted.

 * `django_opensearch_dsl.signals.CelerySignalProcessor`